InsultingPros/AcediaCore/docs/index.md

 # Acedia for mod making

-This document aim to guide you through all of Acedia's features and capabilities from the mod maker perspective.
+This document aims to guide you through all of Acedia's features and capabilities from the mod maker's perspective.
 It consists of a brief overview of how different components fit together and then somewhat detailed look at each of them.

 This document is not a reference documentation that lists and describes every single class and method.
 Unfortunately, such a document does not exist